Horse Riders and Cyclists

-The British Horse Society have some very good information available (see: "Useful Links") about how horse riders and cyclists can help each other on the road - visit the BHS website for more information.
+The British Horse Society have some very good information available about how horse riders and cyclists can help each other on the road - visit the BHS website for more information.

 Don’t forget to say ‘thank you’ when courtesy and consideration are shown to you – a smile or a nod is sufficient, and means a great deal.
 Next time it may save a difficult situation when it could be you who needs consideration.

 Advice for cyclists